top of page

 HIGH-FIDELITY PROTOTYPE

-• The tokenized patient ID adheres to HIPAA standards.
+• To protect patients' privacy, we use a tokenized patient ID that adheres to HIPAA standards.

-• Continuous positional tracking allows patients and caregivers to track their relative position in the queue, reducing uncertainty and stress.
+• Continuous positional tracking allows patients and caregivers to track their relative position in the queue while waiting in the lobby.

-• The average wait time provides crucial transparency and helps manage patient expectations effectively.
+• The average wait time provides crucial transparency and helps effectively manage patient expectations.

 Emergency Department Triage Display.jpg